wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 3) a list of attributes to output.

-It is possible to build the Biomart query from the web interface ([the needed query would be obtained by specifying the following dataset and attributes](http://www.ensembl.org/biomart/martview/368fdd3310212bc95ef4d904847c1408?VIRTUALSCHEMANAME=default&ATTRIBUTES=dmelanogaster_gene_ensembl.default.feature_page.ensembl_transcript_id|dmelanogaster_gene_ensembl.default.feature_page.ensembl_gene_id&FILTERS=&VISIBLEPANEL=resultspanel)), but there is a Bioconductor package called `biomaRt` that allows you to fetch results directly into R[:](./transcript2gene.txt)
+It is possible to build the Biomart query from the web interface ([the needed query would be obtain by specifying the following dataset and attributes](http://www.ensembl.org/biomart/martview/368fdd3310212bc95ef4d904847c1408?VIRTUALSCHEMANAME=default&ATTRIBUTES=dmelanogaster_gene_ensembl.default.feature_page.ensembl_transcript_id|dmelanogaster_gene_ensembl.default.feature_page.ensembl_gene_id&FILTERS=&VISIBLEPANEL=resultspanel)), but there is a Bioconductor package called `biomaRt` that allows to obtain results directly into R[:](./transcript2gene.txt)
 ```R
 library(biomaRt)
 ## Choose D. melanogaster dataset in Ensembl release 84